Today’s Biggest Pre-Market Movers: 10 Top Gainers and Losers on Friday Morning

 10 Top Losers

-- Northern Dynasty Minerals (NYSEAMERICAN:NAK) is dropping 8.7% as investors worry about its Pebble Mine project.

-- Wilhelmina International (NASDAQ:WHLM) is dipping 8.3% lower after seeing gains earlier this week.
+- Quidel (NASDAQ:QDEL) is falling more than 15% after announcing poor preliminary revenue for Q1 2021.

+- Edap TMS (NASDAQ:EDAP) stock is dropping over 13% after announcing the pricing of its follow-on offering.

-- Fortress Biotech (NASDAQ:FBIO) is down 6.3%, continuing a drop that started with news of a regulatory update earlier this week.
+- Marathon Digital (NASDAQ:MARA) is down more than 7% continuing a negative trend that started at the start of the week.

+- Shineco (NASDAQ:TYHT) stock is retreating nearly 7% after a rally yesterday.

+- Canaan (NASDAQ:CAN) is down over 6% after taking a beating yesterday too.

 On the date of publication, William White did not have (either directly or indirectly) any positions in the securities mentioned in this article.